SantiBass/React-Portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description.
 ### "React Portfolio".
 This is my new knowledge put into practice.
 This portfolio was built with "[React](https://reactjs.org/)".
-This portfolio contains a simple concept layout which I have to create from the file tree that "[React](https://reactjs.org/)" provides when the application was created.
+This portfolio contains a simple one page concept layout which I have to create from the file tree that "[React](https://reactjs.org/)" provides when the application was created.
 This simple layout is composed by a navigation bar at the top, a body in the middle of the page for content, and the footer with some icons that  would lead to external web domains to provide more information about me.
 ## Table of Content
 * [Installation](#installation)
 * [License](#license)